lean1123/lean1123/README.md

-### Hi there 👋
 # 💫 About Me:
-🌱 I'm currently learning Software Engineering at IUH
+✍️ I'm currently learning Software Engineering at IUH

 ## 🌐 Socials: